 We find that loss of cholesterol synthesis by astrocytes leads to an increase in brain glucose metabolism, resulting in altered whole body metabolism in the animals.
 In addition, alterations in brain lipid oxidation result in circadian rhythm disruptions.
 We are currently investigating the underlying mechanisms of these circadian rhythm disruptions as well as exploring altered cholesterol synthesis in other cells of the brain.

 There are currently clinical trials using intranasal insulin to attempt to modify Alzheimer’s disease progression.
 The mechanisms that may be driving these changes are currently unclear.
 We are interested in better defining the targets of intranasal insulin with the thought that there may be more efficient or specific ways to activate the desired pathways for improved clinical outcome.
-These studies are being conducted using cell culture in combination with insulin receptor knockout and Alzheimer’s disease mouse models.
+These studies are being conducted using cell culture in combination with insulin receptor and IGF1 receptor knockout and Alzheimer’s disease mouse models.